Delhi Private School, The Gardens, Jebel Ali – The Review

 We indoctrinate our students to cultivate the values taught by Mahatma Gandhi: to take a stand against injustice and [to recognise that] every person has the power to make a difference.”

-Finally, in its eighth year, Delhi Private School – Dubai (DPSD), has stablised a KHDA “Very Good with Outstanding Features” rating for the (very high) quality of its provision.
-The award should finally put to rest some critique that the school has been outshone by its Sharjah counterpart.
+Finally, in its eighth year, Delhi Private School – Dubai (DPSD), stablised a KHDA “Very Good with Outstanding Features” rating for the (very high) quality of its provision.
+It is repeated the accolade in 2019.
+The awards should finally put to rest some critique that the school has been outshone by its Sharjah counterpart.
 As it stands, Delhi Private School now ranks in the top 5 of all Indian schools in Dubai.

 In this sector, there are currently only two KHDA Outstanding schools: